Rahul Parhi

 About

 I am an Assistant Professor of Electrical and Computer Engineering (ECE) at the University of California, San Diego (UCSD), which I joined in 2024.
-From 2022 to 2024, I was a Postdoctoral Researcher at the École Polytechnique Fédérale de Lausanne (EPFL), hosted by Michael Unser.
-I completed my Ph.D. in Electrical Engineering in 2022 at the University of Wisconsin–Madison (UW–Madison), where I was supervised by Robert D. Nowak.
+From 2022 to 2024, I was a Collaborateur Scientifique (a.k.a.
+Postdoctoral Researcher) at the École Polytechnique Fédérale de Lausanne (EPFL).
+I completed my Ph.D. in Electrical Engineering in 2022 at the University of Wisconsin–Madison (UW–Madison).
 I completed my undergraduate studies at the University of Minnesota, Twin Cities (UMN) in 2018, where I received a B.S. in Mathematics and a B.S. in Computer Science.

 - foundations of neural networks and deep learning